Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: General Discussion

-The balance between goal-invariant or goal-driven processing is captured by the idea of \emph{Good-Enough (GN)} choices in production \citep{ferreira2003phonological,goldberg2022good}.
+\rr{Regardless of the mechanistic interpretation, we find that future context predictability qualitatively differs from past context predictability in that it inhibits rather than facilitates mis-selection — suggesting that past and future context exert opposing pressures on lexical choice, reflecting goal-invariant and goal-directed aspects of lexical planning, respectively}.
+The balance between goal-invariant or goal-driven processing is captured by the idea of \emph{Good-Enough (GN)} choices in production \citep{ferreira2003phonological,koranda2022good,goldberg2022good}.
 Previously, \citet{koranda2022good} demonstrated a trade-off between message alignment and lexical accessibility in word choice: given a speed-accuracy trade-off and multiple possible alternatives to describe a production target, speakers produced the less precise but more frequently experienced alternatives over the more precise yet less accessible choice.
 Our study builds on this work in two important ways.
 Whereas \citet{koranda2022good} contrasted the effects of lexical frequency and semantic alignment in a controlled single-word production paradigm, our study extends the scope to word choice in naturalistic utterances, which enables us to examine the role of context in word choice errors.
 Second, we adopt a comprehender-oriented notion of communicative reward, which encompasses both semantic alignment and proximity to the phonological form of the target.
-The latter stems from the assumption that comprehenders can infer the intended form through rational inference \citep{gibson_rational_2013,ryskin2018comprehenders}, particularly in the case of errors that share characteristics of the form with the target (e.g., phonologically-related and morphosyntactic errors).
+The latter stems from the assumption that comprehenders can infer the intended form through rational inference \citep{gibson_rational_2013,ryskin2018comprehenders}, particularly in the case of errors that are phonologically similar to the target \citep{upadhye2025spacer}.
 In other words, errors that are more likely to be correctly inferred by the comprehender may be less costly, and therefore, more communicatively robust compared to those that the interlocutor may find difficult to correct.